 Babies love white noise.
 Strangely, they seem to like it louder than we might think because they are used to being near a beating heart.
 Whether using an actual hairdryer, buying a white noise CD, using a white noise machine, or just getting an app on your phone, noise can be your friend in soothing a fussy baby.

-Many parents open to natural medicine state chiropractors have completely stopped their child’s all-day severe colicky crying.
+Many parents who are open to natural medicine state that chiropractors have completely stopped their child’s all-day, severe colicky crying.
 Some chiropractors specialize in working with infants and feel they can cure colic.

 You need to check with your pediatrician to see if they approve of them, but many parents believe probiotic drops are effective for helping soothe a baby’s tummy and fussiness.
 I loved Gerber’s Comforting Drops for my third son and felt that his tummy troubles disappeared after using them.

 Not every baby likes the same position.
-Some like to have their legs moved like a bicycle, others like to be held high over their parent’s shoulders, and some want to lie alone.
-Experiment with different ways your baby might be more comfortable.
+Some like to have their legs moved like a bicycle, others like to be held high over their parents’ shoulders, and some want to lie alone.
+Experiment with different ways to make your baby more comfortable.
 What works for one baby may differ from what works for the next.

-For many babies, laying them down tends to aggravate their bellies.
-Therefore a swing can serve as a lifesaver due to the way the baby is held or cradled.
+For many babies, lying them down tends to aggravate their bellies.
+Therefore, a swing can serve as a lifesaver due to the way the baby is held or cradled.
 I also loved wearing my babies in a MOBY wrap or Boba carrier!

 Several parents have shared that applying warmth to their baby’s belly seemed to help alleviate gas pains.
 One product that was a favorite is the Happi Tummi Waist Band.